stryker-mutator/stryker4s/README.md

 ## Pre-release versions

 We also publish SNAPSHOT versions of each commit on master.
-To use a pre-release, add the following setting to your `build.sbt`:
+To use a pre-release, add the following setting to your `plugins.sbt`:

 ```scala
 resolvers += Resolver.sonatypeRepo("snapshots")